 This year, the number of student athletes at Erskine College is over 320.
 With the increase of those playing sports, Erskine is able to report greater success in its athletic programs.
 Erskine had 108 student-athletes named to the fall Conference Carolinas Presidential Honor Roll.
 This indicates these athletes have a 3.25 GPA or higher at Erskine.
-The men's soccer team, for the first time in Erskine's history, won their conference regular season with senior Roberto De La Vina earning Conference Carolinas Men's Soccer Scholar Athlete of the Year.
+The men's soccer team, for the first time in Erskine's history, won their conference Carolinas Men's Soccer Scholar Athlete of the Year.
 In Cross Country, junior Marlee Rhodes was the first female runner to earn All-Region for Erskine since the institution joined NCAA Division II ranks in 1995.
 At the time of this report, the Women's Tennis Team is defending their nine year reign as conference champions.